asheroto/choco.run/README.md

 `-out c.cmd`|saves that as a batch script `.\c.cmd`|launches that script

-For the safety check, the output should look like [this](https://github.com/asheroto/choco.run/blob/master/expected-output1.jpg) before you run **choco.cmd**, and similar to [this](https://github.com/asheroto/choco.run/blob/master/expected-output2.jpg) after you run it (normal choco install).

 ## Q&A
 - **How long has wget been an alias of Invoke-WebRequest?
 Will it work on my machine?**
 	- It's been an alias since at least 2016, but I'm not sure exactly when they added it before then